Maxwell Jacob Friedman: Longest-reigning AEW World Champion (2022–2023)

-MJF (front) and Adam Cole (back) at All In: London in August 2023.
+MJF (front) and Adam Cole (back) at All In in August 2023.

 On the July 5 episode of Dynamite, MJF and Adam Cole were teamed together to participate in a tournament to receive an AEW World Tag Team Championship match on the July 29, 2023 episode of Collision.
 The two men would form a strong friendship and bond in various matches, segments, and skits over the next few weeks and MJF would show signs of a face turn.
 They won the tournament, defeating The Jericho Appreciation Society (Daniel Garcia and Sammy Guevara) in the finals.
 However, they would lose their title match to FTR.
 After the match, MJF in frustration would tease hitting Adam Cole with the AEW World Championship but eventually tossed the championship aside and embraced Cole in a hug, turning face for the first time in AEW and in his entire career.
-Despite the loss, MJF would grant Cole his rematch in the main event of All In: London on August 27 while also challenging Aussie Open to a match for the ROH World Tag Team Championship on All In: Zero Hour.
+Despite the loss, MJF would grant Cole his rematch in the main event of All In on August 27 while also challenging Aussie Open to a match for the ROH World Tag Team Championship on All In: Zero Hour.
 At All In, MJF would both successfully defend the AEW World Championship against Cole and win the ROH World Tag Team Championship with Cole, making MJF a double champion.
 At All Out on September 3, MJF and Cole successfully defended the ROH Tag Titles against The Dark Order; on his way to the back, MJF was pushed by ROH World Television Champion Samoa Joe, leading to a brawl.
 Joe would win an Eliminator tournament to earn a shot against MJF for the AEW World Championship at Grand Slam on September 20; before Joe's tournament final match against Roderick Strong on the September 13 episode of Dynamite, MJF cut a promo that referenced the infamous "Scott Steiner math" promo that Steiner cut against Joe before TNA Sacrifice.
 At Grand Slam, MJF successfully defended the AEW World Championship against Samoa Joe.